cordoval/VespolinaBillingBundle/README.md

 * interval amount ( 1-month, 2-months = bi-monthly, 1-year, ...)
 * occurences (how many times the BR should be executed, 0 means infinite)

+### Anatomy of a billing request

+A billing should contain following information:

+* the partner being billed
+* amount
+* planned execution date
+* state of the payment
+* payment gateway (how will it be billed)
+* reference to the service to be paid (if a customer has only one plan at most)
+* consumption data ; A key / value pair containing collected metrics, eg. server traffic volume
+* audit trail ...

+Optionally:
+* the partner issuing the bill (handy for organisations with multiple legal organisations (eg. multi-country)
+* billing request items: a collection BillingRequestItemInterface instances which reference individual services and amounts to be billed.
+  A billing request item contains:
+  * reference to the service to be paid
+  * consumption data
+  * amount to be charged

 ## Monitoring the billing process